gmb2012/sonos-kids/README.md

 # Kid friendly Sonos Controller

-- Allows to configute which groups of speakers to control
+- Allows to configure which groups of speakers to control
 - Searches all available services and removes duplicates (perhaps restrict if not possible)
 - Search for artist
 - Displays albums